arrow-kt/arrow/CONTRIBUTING.md

 Dokka is responsible for generating documentation based on source code annotations.
 [Knit](https://github.com/Kotlin/kotlinx-knit) is in charge of compiling and validating your doc snippets and deploying the proper binaries for those.

-The `build` task runs `knitCheck` to check if all Knit annotated doc snippets have been generated as examples.
-Knit code example annotations look like HTML comments inside the code KDoc comments:
+The `build` task runs `knitCheck` to check if all Knit annotated code snippets in KDoc comments have been generated as examples.
+Knit code snippet annotations look like HTML comments inside KDoc:
 ```kotlin
 /**
  * ```kotlin